Shin Megami Tensei: Digital Devil Saga

 Shin Megami Tensei: Digital Devil Saga is a duology of role-playing video games developed by Atlus for the PlayStation 2.
 They are a spin-off of the Megami Tensei series.
 The first Digital Devil Saga was released in Japan in 2004, North America in 2005, and Europe in 2006.
-Its direct sequel, Shin Megami Tensei: Digital Devil Saga 2, released in 2005 in Japan and North America, and 2007 in Europe.
-The games were published in Europe by Ghostlight and in other regions by Atlus and its North American subsidiary Atlus USA.
+Its direct sequel, Shin Megami Tensei: Digital Devil Saga 2, released in 2005 in Japan and North America, and 2007 in Europe and Australasia.
+The games were published in Europe and Australasia by Ghostlight and in other regions by Atlus and its North American subsidiary Atlus USA.

 Digital Devil Saga follows the Embryon, a tribe who fights against five other tribes in a digital world called the Junkyard.
 After being infected with a demon virus that grants them demonic powers, the Embryon must fight with and devour the other tribes to ascend to "Nirvana".
 During the conflict, they shelter a woman named Sera, who has the power to calm their demonic powers.
 In Digital Devil Saga 2, having escaped into the devastated real world, the Embryon are caught up in the fight against the Karma Society, who are intimately linked to the source of the disaster.
 The gameplay of both titles feature third-person navigation of playable characters around to-scale environments, and turn-based gameplay against demonic monsters and human enemies.

 Digital Devil Saga began development pre-2002 under the working title New Goddess.
 The game's concept and original draft were written by Japanese author Yu Godai, who collaborated with Atlus scriptwriter Tadashi Satomi until withdrawing from the project for health issues.
 The gameplay concept of characters transforming into demons was based on an unused idea for Shin Megami Tensei.
 The second game began development immediately after the first, with the main development effort going into refining and improving the gameplay.
 While their commercial performances varied, both games were heavily praised by critics for their story, graphics and gameplay.
 Since release, the game has inspired a mobile prequel, and Godai wrote a series of novels based on her original premise for the story.